neimad/travis-python/README.md

 If you're facing an issue using `travis-python`, please look at [the existing tickets][issues].
 Then you may open a new one.

-You may also make a [push request][pull-requests] to help improve it.
+You may also make a [pull request][pull-requests] to help improve it.

 License
 -------